remichautemps/workshop-aws-go-lambda-function/README.md

 # workshop-aws-go-lambda-function
 A step-by-step guide to write a lambda function in golang.
+(90 min)

 In this project you'll learn:
 - How to set up your AWS credentials to use your AWS account